By Daniela Enriquez

 I am sure Liliana Segre read Anne Frank’s Diary … what did she think of it?
 Did she consider herself “lucky” simply because she … survived?
 Was she as positive about humanity and its future as Anne?
 Is she still so positive about it when she reads about events like those at the Italian stadium?

 What would 15-year-old Anne and 13-year-old Liliana say to the boys who put up the stickers?
-Would they be better than us in explaining them why doing that is wrong?
+Would they be any better than us in explaining them why doing that is so wrong?
 Would they be any better at creating a decent society?